shivkanthb/posted/README.md

 #### Configs
 The basic config info is on `./source/index.yml`
-More info coming soon.
+- title: The value enclosed in `<title></title>` for your page.
+- site_url: The url for the `back to site` button
+- posts: The posts to be displayed on the main page.
+The name of each post must match the name of the .md file in the `posts` folder.
-Note: The **order** used in the `posts` key is the order in which the posts are displayed on the generated site.
+> Note: The **order** used in the `posts` key is the order in which the posts are displayed on the generated site.

 ### Contributing